AmritaMalik/Signbridge/README.md

 ## Developer

+This project was developed by:

-Amrita Malik
+- Amrita Malik

-B.Tech Computer Science Engineering Student
-AI and Accessibility Technology Enthusiast
+- Aashish
+- Angel
+- Mahak
+- Vansh

+## Team: THE Lannisters

+Together, we worked on AI model development, hardware integration, UI/UX design, research, and prototyping of SignBridge AI.